This is how you develop a new habit (in 4 easy steps)

 You can divide the functionality of your brain into two parts.
 The older part of your brain is made up of the “reptilian brain” and the “emotional brain”.
 And a newer part consists of your “cerebral cortex”.

 The older part, also known as “the primal brain”, works with instincts and emotions.
 It looks at what it stands to gain today.
 It prefers to make familiar, safe, and possibly unhealthy choices (as opposed to choosing things that are unfamiliar, but might make you healthier and happier).
 What’s more, it prefers to save energy wherever possible (in other words, it would rather be idle than tired).
 Finally, it places importance on being part of a group.

 Can you see the pattern here?
 For centuries, the primal brain has been focused on one thing: surviving in the easiest and most enjoyable way possible.
-The primal brain’s behaviors make sense in an environment where food is scarce and danger lurks behind every corner.
+The primal brain’s behaviours make sense in an environment where food is scarce and danger lurks behind every corner.
 However, in our modern society, we don’t often encounter acute danger and we’re overloaded with temptations.

 The newer brain